Visit and explore Tijuana

 This icon of the city is home to the Baja California State Orchestra and the Centro Hispanoamericano de Guitarra.
 In addition, the Tijuana Innovadora event takes place there every two years, a meeting dedicated to science, art, and technology.

 Museum of the Californias is part of the Tijuana Cultural Center and traces Californian history and culture from before the arrival of Europeans to the present day.

-The Caracol Garden is a large outdoor space of the Tijuana Cultural Center is the place to immerse yourself in the Mayan, Toltec, and Aztec civilizations and several others that make up the Mexican indigenous cultural heritage.
+The Caracol Garden is a large outdoor space of the Tijuana Cultural Center and is the place to immerse yourself in the Mayan, Toltec, and Aztec civilizations and several others that make up the Mexican indigenous cultural heritage.

 Tijuana Wax Museum: is another institution belonging to the Tijuana Cultural Center.
 The wax characters are distributed in 4 rooms: the pre-Hispanic period, the colonial period, the legends and stories, and the heroes of the republic.